gradle/gradle/design-docs/jdk9-support.md

 ## Story: Java library author declares packages that make up the API of the library

 - Add a DSL to declare packages of the API.
-- Default to all packages.
+Proposed DSL:

+    model {
+        main(JvmLibrarySpec) {
+            api {
+                exports 'com.acme'
+            }
+        }
+    }

+- Default to all packages: if no `api` section is found, we assume that all public elements of the library are exported.
+- All JVM libraries should produce an API and an implementation jar.
 - Model the API jar as a buildable element produced by the library.
 - Build a jar containing those packages from compiled classes for each variant of the library.
 - Not used yet by consumers, this story is simply to add the DSL and produce the API artifact.

 TBD - May need some supporting stories to allow API jar to be modelled as a buildable element.